The Madison Center

 How does The Madison Center spend its money?

 The Madison Center directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to The Madison Center tax-deductible?